Sohn0123/profile_page/README.md

 # profile_page
-This a profile page for learning html and css.
+This a profile page is for learning html and css.